Terem (Russia): Chronological origins

-Cultural Origins
+Cultural origins

-The other historiographic issue which dominates discussion on the terem is whether the practice itself was adopted externally from another culture or was a unique to Muscovite society.
+The other historiographic issue which dominates discussion on the terem is whether the practice itself was adopted externally from another culture or was unique to Muscovite society.
 Historians previously thought that the terem was a practice of female seclusion borrowed from Mongol overlordship around the thirteenth century.
 However, this view is now outdated and generally discredited for assuming “Orientalizing” stereotypes of Russian culture common in popular literature of the time.
-Russian historian Vissarion Belinsky, writing on the reforms of Peter the Great, associated the terem and other “backward” institutions like “burying money in the ground and of wearing rags for fear of revealing one’s wealth” as being the fault of Tatar influence.
-This tendency to associate repressive cultural practices with Mongol influence, claims Charles J. Halperin, constitutes an attempt to explain away “Russia’s failings” by placing the blame on Mongol occupiers.
+Russian historian Vissarion Belinsky, writing on the reforms of Peter the Great, associated the terem and other "backward" institutions like "burying money in the ground and of wearing rags for fear of revealing one's wealth" as being the fault of Tatar influence.
+This tendency to associate repressive cultural practices with Mongol influence, claims Charles J. Halperin, constitutes an attempt to explain away “Russia's failings” by placing the blame on Mongol occupiers.
 Other claims that linked the terem to the Islamic harem or the South Asian purdah are faulty, if not completely unsubstantiated.